futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 YBCStatus YBCPgEnterSeparateDdlTxnMode();
 YBCStatus YBCPgExitSeparateDdlTxnMode(bool success);
 ```

 The DMLs usually involve both the Catalog manager in SQL coordinator and direct access to K2 storage nodes.

 #### K2 Connector

-The K2 connector behaves similar to the PG Gate in YugaByteDB and it is a glue layer among catalog services and storage layer.
+The K2 connector behaves similar to the PG Gate in YugaByteDB and it is a glue layer among catalog service and storage layer.
 However, we need
 rewrite our own connector logic since YugaByteDB's PG Gate is heavily coupled with its catalog system, tablet service, and its own transaction control
 logic.
 We need to implement the PG Gate APIs using our own logic.

-Whenever, the K2 connector receives API calls from PG, it dispatches the calls to DDL process or DML process depending on the call type.
+Whenever the K2 connector receives API calls from PG, it dispatches the calls to DDL process or DML process depending on the call type.
 The
-DDL and DML process creates a session for a SQL statement to allocate memory to cache schema and other data, set up client connection to the SQL
+DDL or DML process creates a session for a SQL statement to allocate memory to cache schema and other data, set up client connection to the SQL
 coordinator or the K2 storage layer or both.
 They also have logic to bind columns and expressions to table and then make calls to SQL coordinator
 or K2 storage layer if necessary.
 Some operations are done in-memory, for example, column bindings.
-The session will be closed and cache is validated
+The session is closed and cache is validated
 once a SQL statement finishes.

 Its the SQL coordinator's responsibilities to decide which K2 storage node that table records are stored.
 When user creates a database, the catalog